aboulaakoul-Elwalid/DeepResearch-Agent/README.md

 - Python 3.11+
 - Docker
-- GPU (optional - can use hosted Modal endpoint)
+- GPU with Parallax running on port 3001

 ### 1. Clone and Setup